Fliplet/fliplet-cli/docs/API/fliplet-core.md

+---
+description: Fliplet Core is included on all screens of your apps.
+This package enables you to read and write data in the device storage, navigate to different screens as long as dozens of other different interactions and features.
+---

 # Core JS APIs

 "Fliplet Core" is our most important package and it's included on all screens of your apps.
 If you're developing a component, make sure to include `fliplet-core` in your dependencies to make use of these JS APIs.